SelceData/project-laser/README.md

 For playing on your android or iOS device they need to be in the same local network with your computer.
 Usually its 192.168.1.100

 <h4>Original game was written by Supercell and all rights is received.</h4>

-For any questions message me in Discord: Selce#1880